kylie-phillips/Test-repo/README.md

 # Introduction
-This is a test repository created by Kylie Phillips
+This is a test repository created by *Kylie Phillips*

 *TOODO* Add more content
 ##Usage

-python filename.py
+Run this command to exacute application:
+'python filename.py'